ddrous/morebikes/README.md

 ## Experiments overview

 We approach this problem by designing a simple model and interpreting its preliminary outputs.
 Firstly, we examine the correlation between 22 predictor variables and our target variable and omitted 5 time and weather features to focus on other variables with a higher correlation value.
-After comparing the performance of 8 learning algorithms such as kNN, random forest and different regression models, we observe that the linear regression model achieved the lowest MAE score, while Poisson regression model having the highest score, when predicting the number of bikes at station 255.
+After comparing the performance of 8 learning algorithms such as kNN, Random Forest and different regression models, we observe that the linear regression model achieved the lowest MAE score, while Poisson regression model having the highest score, when predicting the number of bikes at station 255.
 Hence, we choose a linear regression model as our main model.
 Linear regression models are easy to use, compute and interpret with a great performance.

 Next, we compare MAE scores of given 6 models with different features: short, short_temp, full, full_temp, short_full, and short_full_temp, and find out that the difference is insignificant.
 MAE scores are 2.57 for all all-stations models and ranges from 2.45 to 2.47 for per-station models.
 Thus, we conclude that per-station models perform bettern than all-stations models and we use short_full_temp features for following experiments.